mefagan/pagerank/README.md

 MaryEileen Fagan
 Programming Assigment 2
 Program can be run by compiling and running the PageRankAlgorithm.java class with 2 arguments.
 The first argument is the path to the directory and second is the F value.
 The program assumes that the directory is saved in the specified folder, but does not assume that the html files are saved.
-The program should output the names of the files followed by their page ranking, listed in descending order of page rank.
+The links are treated as URL links.
+The program outputs the names of the files followed by their page ranking, listed in descending order of page rank.
 For example, I can compile and run the program using the following two command line arguments.
-/Users/maryeileenfagan/Documents/Eclipse/pagerank/pagerankinput/example.htm 0.7i
+/Users/maryeileenfagan/Documents/Eclipse/pagerank/pagerankinput/example.htm 0.7

 This gives the following console output when tested with the example input.